Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

 \subsection{Data Leakage (Temporal Inconsistency)}

-To evaluate a \ac{ML} system, usually we split the dataset in at least two sets: one to train the model and another to test it.
-The \textit{k}-fold cross-validation is used to create \textit{k} partitions and evaluate a given model \textit{k} times, using one of the partitions as test set and the remaining as training set, taking the average of the metrics as a final result~\cite{Michie:1995:MLN:212782}.
-This is a common practice for many \ac{ML} experiments, such as image classification, where temporal information may not be important and are used in batches.
-However, when considering cybersecurity data, which are obtained from a stream, it is not real to consider data from different or mixed epochs to train and test a model (known as data leakage~\cite{kaufman2011} or temporal inconsistency in this case), given that it could increase the detection accuracy because the model knows how future threats are (i.e., the model is exposed to test data when it was trained)~\cite{nfs}.
-For instance, consider a malware detector that works similar to an antivirus, i.e., given a software, our model wants to know if it is a malware or not to block an unwanted behaviour.
+To evaluate a \ac{ML} system, it is common to split the dataset into at least two sets: one to train the model and another to test it.
+The \textit{k}-fold cross-validation is used to create \textit{k} partitions and evaluate a given model \textit{k} times, using one of the partitions as a test set and the remaining as a training set, taking the average of the metrics as a final result~\cite{Michie:1995:MLN:212782}.
+This is a common practice for many \ac{ML} experiments, such as image classification, where temporal information may not be important and is used in batches.
+However, when considering cybersecurity data, which are obtained from a stream, it is not real to consider data from different or mixed epochs to train and test a model (known as data leakage~\cite{kaufman2011}, data snooping~\cite{arpEtAl2022}, or temporal inconsistency), given that it could increase the detection accuracy because the model knows how future threats are (i.e., the model is exposed to test data when it was trained)~\cite{nfs}.
+For instance, consider a malware detector that works similarly to an antivirus, i.e., given a software, our model wants to know if it is malware or not to block an unwanted behavior.
 To create this model we train it using a set of malicious and benign software that are known and were seen in the past.
 Then, this model is used to detect if files seen in the future are malign, even if they perform totally different attacks than before.
 These new threats will just be used to update the model after they are known and labeled, which will probably increase the coverage of different unknown attacks, detecting more malware than before.